 Instructions

 • In a medium sized bowl, whisk all the ingredients together until smooth.
-Start with just 2 tablespoons of coconut milk, and add more as needed to thin the sauce.
+Start with just 2 tablespoons of coconut milk or water, and add more as needed to thin the sauce.

 • If serving as a dip, sprinkle with crushed peanuts.
-The sauce also goes well with noodles, buddha bowls, fresh spring rolls, tofu and salads.
+The sauce also goes well with cooked vegetables, noodles, buddha bowls, fresh spring rolls, tofu and salads.

 • Store in a covered container in the refrigerator for up to 1 week.
 It can also be frozen in a freezer safe container.